EVY-Platform/evy/docs/evy/sdui.md

 ### Base schema that container rows inherit from:
 ```
 {
-    "type": "string",
+    "type",
     "view": {
         "content": {
-            "title": "string",
             "children": [{
                 // Whether to show a title to the row, column, etc...
-                "title": "string",
+                "title",
                 "child": "ROW"
             }],

-            // Whether to use data to iterate over for example seller.pictures[]
+            // Whether to use data to iterate over for example seller.pictures
             // This makes the "input" variable available to each child,
             //   which is the current child in the iteration
-            "children_data": "string"
+            "children_data"
         }
     }
 }